Tech-at-DU/ACS-1120-Intro-Data-Structures/Setup.md

 Connect your local clone of this course repo to the *upstream* repo on GitHub.

 1. Add this course's upstream repo as another *remote* to your local repo with:
-`git remote add upstream https://github.com/tech-at-du/ACS-1120-Intro-Data-Structures.git`
+`git remote add upstream https://github.com/Tech-at-DU/ACS-1120-Intro-Data-Structures.git`

-1. Verify that you have two remotes: `origin` (with your username in the URL) and `upstream` (with `tech-at-du`):
+1. Verify that you have two remotes: `origin` (with your username in the URL) and `upstream` (with `Tech-at-DU`):
 `git remote -v`

 1. When you want to access new course materials, first be sure you've committed and pushed your recent work (run `git status` to check) and then *pull* from the course's upstream repo with: